 Or...
 If you're in even more of a rush, you can use this quick reference chart here:

 When an ISBN is issued for a book, the new ISBN commits itself faithfully to that book until the end of days.
 ISBNs never expire.
 Even if you published the most controversial book that ever existed and it's banned from every country in the world, the ISBN would still be relevant.

 This ISBN can never expire and can never be reused again.
 One ISBN can never be 'recycled' or reused for another publication.
 You could get a new ISBN for the same book, but we will discuss this topic later.

-The answer is yes, you do.
+Yes.
+The have to change therefore you must purchase a new ISBN or Amazon will assign you a new one.
 If you want to amend your book or eBook to make it more engaging or tweak the title to make it more appealing to potential buyers and improve book sales, you need a new unique ISBN.
 No problem if you only want to format a few typos or grammatical errors that you became aware of after publishing your manuscript.
 But as soon as you make any fundamental changes to the structure or story, you need to apply for a new ISBN.
 These include prologues, epilogues, a new chapter, and appendices.

 The same applies if you want to overhaul your book to freshen it up and breathe new life into its marketing and sales.
 It would be best if you got a unique ISBN for this second edition.

 Reprints simply refer to more copies of the same published book printed without any drastic changes to it.
 If there were minor bug fixes such as typos and grammatical fixes, there is no need for a new ISBN.
 If there are substantial changes to the story or structure, it is regarded as a new addition and not just a reprint.
 This is a different story (excuse the pun) altogether.